Moukrea/2019-most-popular-games/README.md

 ## If you clone the repo

-Run `ng serve` to start the server.
+Run `npm install` to get dependecies, then run `ng serve` to start the server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## If you download a release